Hans Zimmer

-Early life
+Early life and education

-Zimmer was born on 12 September 1957 in Frankfurt, West Germany.
+Zimmer was born in Frankfurt, West Germany.
 As a young child, he lived in Königstein-Falkenstein, where he played the piano at home but had piano lessons only briefly, as he disliked the discipline of formal lessons.
-In one of his Reddit AMAs, he said: "My formal training was two weeks of piano lessons.
-I was thrown out of eight schools.
-But I joined a band.
-I am self-taught.
-But I've always heard music in my head.
-And I'm a child of the 20th century; computers came in very handy."
-Zimmer attended the Ecole D'Humanité, an international boarding school in Canton Bern, Switzerland.
+Zimmer attended the Ecole d'Humanité, an international boarding school in the Canton of Bern, Switzerland.
 He moved to London as a teenager and attended Hurtwood House school.
 During his childhood, he was strongly influenced by the film scores of Ennio Morricone and has cited Once Upon a Time in the West as the score that inspired him to become a film composer.

-In a speech at the 1999 Berlin Film Festival, Zimmer stated that he is Jewish, and talked about his mother surviving World War II thanks to her escape from Germany to England in 1939.
-In an interview in May 2014, Zimmer revealed that it was difficult growing up in post-War Germany being Jewish and said, "I think my parents were always wary of me telling the neighbors" that they were Jewish.
+In a speech at the 1999 Berlin Film Festival, Zimmer stated that he is Jewish, and talked about his mother surviving World War II thanks to her escape from Germany to the UK in 1939.
+In an interview in May 2014, Zimmer revealed that it was difficult growing up in post-War Germany being Jewish and said, "I think my parents were always wary of me telling the neighbors."

 In an interview with Mashable in February 2013, he said of his parents: "My mother was very musical, basically a musician and my father was an engineer and an inventor.
 So I grew up modifying the piano, shall we say, which made my mother gasp in horror, and my father would think it was fantastic when I would attach chainsaws and stuff like that to the piano because he thought it was an evolution in technology."
-In an interview with the German television station ZDF in 2006, he commented: "My father died when I was just a child, and I escaped somehow into the music and music has been my best friend."
+In an interview with the German television station ZDF in 2006, he said: "My father died when I was just a child, and I escaped somehow into the music and music has been my best friend."